 Bike trails through cities don’t get more scenic than this.

-The Old Cutler Trail parallels one of the most magnificent roads in South Florida — Old Cutler Road in Coral Gables, which is lined with giant sprawling ficus trees and some of Florida’s most spectacular historic mansions.
+The Old Cutler Trail parallels one of the most magnificent roads in South Florida — Old Cutler Road in Coral Gables, which is lined with giant sprawling banyan trees and some of Florida’s most spectacular historic mansions.
 The homes are landscaped like tropical gardens, which is appropriate because there are two outstanding public gardens along this bike trail.

 For Miami-area bicyclists, it offers a safe, mostly shaded, scenic ride that takes you by a cluster of places that make Miami, well, Miami.

 Where else, do you ride a trail where the northbound half of the bike lane splits from the southbound half so as to go around a giant banyan tree?

 What Miami Dade Parks calls Old Cutler Trail is a 4-mile-long paved trail that extends from the traffic circle next to Ingraham Terrace Park (where Old Cutler Road, Sunset Road, and LeJeune Road converge in Coral Gables) and goes to Pinecrest Gardens at Red Road.
 Here’s a map of the Old Cutler Trail.

 If you want a longer trail, the Biscayne Trail continues from Pinecrest Gardens for 11 miles south to Black Point Park and Marina.
 Here’s a map of the Biscayne Trail.
 (Some websites combine the two and call the entire 15-mile trail Old Cutler Trail.)